 Step 1: Establish Your website Idea

-First things first, you need to decide what your website will be about.
+First, you need to decide what your website will be about.
 There are lots of website ideas out there for the taking.
 And with the right execution, they have the potential to make solid money online.

 Start by deciding the primary purpose and functionality that you wish to have.
 Some of the most popular website types include: